S-C-A/S-C-A/README.md

 - 👀 I’m interested in programming and computers.
 Their working method and how versatile they are always intrigued me so I am majoring in computer engineering!
 - 🌱 I’m currently learning C so I can get better at building algorithims
 - 💞️ I’m looking to collaborate on creating a game.
 Although I don't know much I am highly motivated when it comes to that so if you are interested reach out to me!
-- 📫 How to reach me from my email, here on github or on my linkedin.
+- 📫 How to reach me?
+From my email, here on github or on my linkedin.
 - 😄 Pronouns: He/him.
 - ⚡ Fun fact: Silver is the most conductive element, infact the conductivity of other elements are based on how they compare to silver.